Can increasing the size and flexibility of a molecule reduce decoherence and prolong charge migration?: Results

 \section{Results}

-We recently showed~\cite{Scheidegger_Golubev:2022} that the but-3-ynal molecule, hereafter referred to as butynal, presented charge migration lasting for about 10 fs after ionization out of the HOMO.
+We recently showed~\cite{Scheidegger_Golubev:2022} that the but-3-ynal molecule (hereafter referred to as butynal) presented charge migration lasting for about 10 fs after ionization out of the HOMO.
 Conserving the aldehyde and alkyne group at the ends of the structure, we shortened or lengthened the carbon skeleton.
 We thus obtained propynal and pent-4-ynal (pentynal), illustrated in Fig.~\ref{fig:prop_but_pent_CM}(A), which also shows the molecular Hartree--Fock orbitals involved in the charge migration.
-The HOMO-2 is localized at the aldehyde group and has a similar shape in all three molecules.
-The HOMO (HOMO-1 for propynal) has the shape of a $\Pi$-bonding orbital located at the carbon-carbon triple bonds.
+The HOMO-2 is localized at the aldehyde group and has a $\pi$-antibonding shape in all three molecules.
+The HOMO (HOMO-1 in propynal due to a swap of two energy levels) has the shape of a $\pi$-bonding orbital located at the carbon-carbon triple bond.
+The different energy ordering of the molecular orbitals in propynal might be caused by the close proximity of the two chemical groups, which creates a mesomeric effect delocalizing the electron of the alkyne to the aldehyde group.